hyper63/quickstarts-expressjs/compose-data-and-search/README.md

-# Compose Data and Cache Quickstart
+# Compose Data and Search Quickstart

 ## Introduction

 In this quickstart, you will find a REST API built with expressjs and hyper cloud.
-This API let's you add, update, get, and delete books from hyper's data and cache services.
-When you add a book, the API will store the book into a hyper database and cache the book.
-When you retrieve a book, the API will first check to see if the book resides in cache, and if so, retrieves the book from the cache rather than the database.
-This makes your API performant while keeping demand off your transactional data store.
-It's a classic win-win.
-Updating and deleting books will also update the cache.
+This API let's you add, update, get, and delete books from hyper's data service and search service.
+As part of this quickstart, we will configure a search service instances that supports searching books by author.
+As a search is made to our expressjs REST API via `GET api/books/_search` we will check for a `author` query string: example: `GET api/books/_search?author=Frank%20Herbert`.

 ## Need Help?